Manage Makerspaces on Campus

 - Are safety rules and notices posted centrally and near specific tools?
 Is appropriate protective gear available?
 Also, many makerspaces post safety precautions and instructions at each tool area to reinforce safe usage and proper maintenance.

 - Are first aid kits readily available?
-Are locations and phone numbers for emergency services prominently noted near a centrally located phone?
+In the event of a severe injury, are locations and phone numbers for emergency services prominently noted near a centrally located phone?

 Additional Resources